-The candidates shall prepare a one-page (double-sided) curriculum vitae (CV) that meets the Nominations Committee's guidelines, and shall submit the CV to the Nominations Committee for review and approval prior to distribution.
-Candidates shall use the exact same one-page (double-sided) curriculum vitae at District meetings to which all candidates have been invited and appear, and at which a forum for candidates to address the membership is available.
-Candidates shall be responsible for the distribution of curriculum vitae at such meetings.
+The candidates shall prepare a one-page (double sided) or two-page electronic curriculum vitae (CV) that meets the Trustees Selection and Nominating Committee guidelines, and shall submit the CV to the TSNC for review and approval prior to distribution.
+Candidates shall use the exact same document at district meetings to which all candidates have been invited to appear, and at which a forum for candidates to address the membership is available.
+Candidates shall be responsible for the distribution of the document at such meetings.